DevJessParker/reading-notes/README.md

 HTML | A type of Markdown language that allows a developer to stylize text.
 GitHub | A collaborative coding platform that allows users to test and develop projects.
 GitHub Pages | An open-source GitHub tool that allows developers to deploy live webpages based on code.
+Syntax | Rules, structure, and organization of a language.

 ### Markdown for Beginners